mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * communication with device controllers
     * all I/O flows through kernel space
 * why disk controller not send directly to the buffer in user space?
-    * user space (where process lives) is a nonprivileged area: code executing there cannot directly access hardware devices
+    * user space (where process lives) is a unprivileged area: code executing there cannot directly access hardware devices
     * block-oriented hardware devices such as disk controllers operate on fixed-size data blocks
     * user process may be requesting an oddly sized chunk of data